 Using a resume with a functional format is not going to hide the fact that you haven’t worked in a while but it will bring attention to the skills, qualifications, and value you possess rather than having the first thing they see be the fact that you haven’t worked since 2008.
 Whereas a chronological resume highlights each job in the order you held it, a functional resume downplays this aspect and instead focuses on your talents and abilities.

 Even though it is secondary on a functional resume, you will still have to address your employment history, including any gaps.
 You do not need to go into great detail about what you did.
 A simple heading and the dates should be enough.
 Some ideas for expressing your gaps:

 - Family commitment

 It will also help not to think of yourself as not having worked during this time but instead to look at what you did during this time as non-traditional work.
 If you were raising a family you were probably using such skills as organization, creativity, budget management, and time management.
-Caring for an elderly parent or sick family member exercised your communication skills, scheduling, and multi-tasking.
-You need to examine what you did during this time and pull out the transferrable skills for your resume.
+Caring for an elderly parent or sick family member exercised your communication skills, scheduling, and multitasking.
+You need to examine what you did during this time and pull out the transferable skills for your resume.

 You will not be the first or last candidate to apply for a position with extended gaps in your employment.
-And while it may be difficult to re-enter the workforce being prepared can lessen the difficulties you may face.
+And while it may be difficult to re-enter the workforce, being prepared can lessen the difficulties you may face.
 A resume that highlights your value, a positive outlook on where you want to go, and the desire to make it happen will show a prospective employer that you are ready to get back in the game.